cypress-io/cypress/docs/source/api/commands/screenshot.md

 ## Timeout

-`cy.screenshot()` will wait up for the duration of [`responseTimeout`](https://on.cypress.io/guides/configuration#timeouts) for the automation server to process this command.
+`cy.screenshot()` will wait up for the duration of {% url `responseTimeout` configuration#Timeouts %} for the automation server to process this command.

 # Examples

 The screenshot will be stored in the `cypress/screenshots` folder by default.

-You can change the directory where screenshots are saved in your [configuration](https://on.cypress.io/guides/configuration#folders).
+You can change the directory where screenshots are saved in your {% url 'configuration' configuration#Folders %}.

 ## Screenshot